May 18th, 2018

 Don’t forget the small stuff

 Don’t forget to schedule time for the important small things, like returning phone calls.
 If you allow time to return phone calls twice a day, you’ll find that you do so more efficiently.
-It’s also important to spend a little time every morning updating your calendar so you’ll be prepared for what’s coming up during the day.
-Allow time for short breaks and remember to schedule in lunch – you can always share your lunch hour with a client or colleague if necessary, but it’s important that you keep yourself fuelled up so you have the energy to perform at your best.
+It’s also important to spend a little time every morning updating your diary so you’ll be prepared for what’s coming up during the day.
+Allow time for short breaks and remember to schedule in lunch – you can always share your lunch hour with a client or colleague if necessary, but it’s important that you eat well so that you have the energy to perform at your best.

 We hope you’ve found these time management tips handy.
 Remember, planning your day will pay dividends in terms of your productivity levels and ability to keep on top of multiple tasks at once.
 Effective time management will also help you to be proactive and avoid being reactive in the workplace.

-If you want to find more ways to make your life easier, ask your local Broker Support Manager about tailoring Mercury to maximise process efficiencies in your particular business.
+If you are a Connective Member, ask your local Broker Support Manager about tailoring our IT Platform Mercury to maximise process efficiencies in your business.
 Mercury works with Outlook and gives you multiple time and business management options.
 For example, Mercury’s CRM has a very effective tasking system which helps you and your staff work together more productively and to provide consistent customer service.
 You have full workflow management capabilities at your fingertips with ready-made tasking system templates, plus a great management overview of staff workloads.
-To find out more, visit Connective Wiki or contact your local Broker Support Manager today.